The Science of Sugar Levels

 Thanks to the invention of CGMs (Continuous Glucose Monitors) and the myLevels program, you can see your sugar level responses for yourself and discover your unique best diet!

-If you're interested in learning what to eat to reduce cravings, be in control of your weight and maintain energy levels, you can apply to the myLevels Beta program below.
+If you're interested in learning what to eat to reduce cravings, be in control of your weight and maintain energy levels, then we at myLevels are here for you!

 1. More on Ghrelin: This paper shows how high fat meals result in reduced ghrelin (ie "feeling full") for 6 hours on average.
 On the other hand high carbohydrate meals result in reduced ghrelin only for 3 hours, and then it increases to higher than it was even before eating.
 See Fig2.D in this paper.